-Percentage of work completed to date for total project is: 100% (FY2003), 99%(FY2004) and 60%(FY2005) on schedule X behind schedule, explain
+Percentage of work completed to date for total project is: 100% (FY2003), 100%(FY2004) and 65%(FY2005) on schedule X behind schedule, explain

 FY 2003 project testing and reporting got behind schedule because of equipment repairs and modifications that were required on earlier experiments.
-Also, the cumulative number of passes of the double axle applied to the two pair of pavements was more than three time the number of passes estimated initially.
+Also, the cumulative number of passes applied to the two pair of pavements was more than three times the scheduled number of passes estimated initially.
 FY 2004 project testing and reporting got behind schedule because of equipment modifications and the delay of FY2003 project.
-FY 2005 project is on schedule.
+FY 2005 project is behind schedule due to inclement weather that delayed the asphalt paying.